-Palmyra Cove Nature Park (PCNP) is a 250-acre urban oasis along a highly developed area on the Delaware River.
-Habitats include wetlands, woodlands, meadows, wild creek and river shoreline, and a freshwater Tidal Cove after which the park is named.
+Palmyra Cove (PC) is a 250-acre urban oasis along a highly developed area on the Delaware River.
+Habitats include wetlands, woodlands, meadows, wild creek and river shoreline, and a freshwater Tidal Cove after which it is named.
 The Institute for Earth Observations at Palmyra Cove is a STEM educational initiative for students and teachers that studies Planet Earth.
 This is a unique and engaging facility where experiences can be shared…and innovative collaboration begins!

 Palmyra Cove Environmental Education Foundation (PCEEF)

-Palmyra Cove Environmental Education Foundation (PCEEF) is the non-profit that governs activities of PCNP/IEO and helps provide support for PCNP/IEO educational programs and initiatives.
-You can help support and sustain PCNP/IEO programs and initiatives.
-Join us!
+Palmyra Cove Environmental Education Foundation (PCEEF) is the non-profit that governs activities of PC/IEO and helps provide support for PC/IEO educational programs and initiatives.
+You can help support and sustain PC/IEO programs and initiatives.

 OTHER WAYS TO HELP